How to Export Kindle Highlights & Notes With Full Context (2026)

 Book summary and synthesis: Export all highlights from a book, paste them into Claude or ChatGPT, and ask for a synthesis of the main themes.
 Faster than re-reading, and the AI connects dots across highlights you made months apart.
 See more on reading Kindle books with AI for the full workflow.

 Active recall: Export highlights from a chapter, then ask the AI to quiz you on the material using only what you highlighted.
-This works better than trying to generate quiz questions yourself — the AI surfaces the gaps in what you actually marked.
+This works better than trying to generate quiz questions yourself, since the AI surfaces gaps in what you actually marked.

 Literature review: For researchers pulling quotes from multiple books, export highlights from several titles, combine them into one document, and ask the AI to find connections, contradictions, or supporting evidence for a specific argument.